exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Introduction

-This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API to use pre-trained models on an Exasol Cluster.
+This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API to use pre-trained models on an Exasol cluster.

-User Defined Functions (UDFs) are scripts in various programming languages that can be executed in the Exasol Database.
+User Defined Functions (UDFs) are scripts in various programming languages that can be executed in the Exasol database.
 They can be used by a user for more flexibility in data processing.
-With the Transformers Extension, we provide multiple UDFs for you to use on your Exasol Database.
+With the Transformers Extension, we provide multiple UDFs for you to use on your Exasol database.
 You can find more detailed documentation on UDFs on the [UDF Scripts page](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).

-UDFs and the necessary [Script language Container](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm) are stored in Exasol's file system BucketFS, and we also use this to store the Hugging Face models on the Exasol Cluster.
+UDFs and the necessary [Script language Container](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm) are stored in Exasol's file system BucketFS, and we also use this to store the Hugging Face models on the Exasol cluster.

-More information on the BucketFS can be found [here](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
+More information on the BucketFS can be found at [docs.exasol.com](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).

 ## Getting Started